 Option #1 – Pay $30

 This option still stands from the earlier ESU announcements.
-This price is for regular everyday people like you and me, and will be per-computer.
+This price is for regular everyday people like you and me, and a single $30 payment can cover up to 10 computers.
 Large businesses and educational institutions will enjoy different pricing.

 Option #2 – Start Using Windows Backup